 • 5:00 p.m. boat docks, turn in your scorecard

-If you don’t mind I would like to ask some questions about the tournaments themselves and their requirements.
-I am sure there are some readers interested in finding out about entering a tournament.
+If you don’t mind, I would like to ask some questions about the tournaments and their requirements.
+I am sure some readers are interested in learning about entering a tournament.

-Are there local fishermen in the tournament locations that I can hire to fish during and after the tournament?
+Can I hire local fishermen in the tournament locations to fish during and after the tournament?

 Yes